JorgeUbaldoR/sem3-25-pi-2024_25-G131/documentation/sprint1/ESINF/usei02/03.design/Readme.md

-# US006 - Create a Task
+# USEI02 - Implement a simulator that processes all the items.

 ## 3. Design - User Story Realization